November 22, 2017

 County Council will consider a resolution on November 22 to achieve zero poverty in Oxford.
 The zero poverty resolution will be presented following a community delegation and, if adopted, would direct the County’s CAO and directors of Public Health, Human Services, and Community Planning to work with community partners on a Zero Poverty Oxford strategy.

-As the Council report explains, a remarkable 61% of those most vulnerable in Oxford County (2,620 residents) are estimated to be “working poor.”
-About 4,270 Oxford County residents live on an income too low to cover basic needs like food, shelter and clothing, with children accounting for 1,140 of that number.
+As the Council report explains, 61% of residents living on an income too low to cover basic needs in Oxford County (2,620 residents) are estimated to be “working poor.”
+About 4,270 Oxford County residents live on an income too low to cover needs like food, shelter and clothing, with children accounting for 1,140 of that number.

 Read Council report CAO 2017-16 – Achieving Zero Poverty in Oxford County